asynctushar/job-management/poster/README.md

 This is an Expo application built as part of the Realtime Job Management System.
 It is used as:

-- Provider App → receives & accepts jobs
+- Poster App → creates jobs

 -------------------------------------------------
 ENVIRONMENT SETUP